huggingface/candle/README.md

 8.9
 ```

-If any of the above commands errors out, please make sure to update your CUDA version.
+If any of the above commands errors out, please make sure to update your Cuda version.

 2. Create a new app and add [`candle-core`](https://github.com/huggingface/candle/tree/main/candle-core) with Cuda support

+Start by creating a new cargo:

 ```bash
 cargo new myapp
 cd myapp
 ```

-Next make sure to add the `candle-core` crate with the cuda feature:
+Make sure to add the `candle-core` crate with the cuda feature:

 ```
 cargo add --git https://github.com/huggingface/candle.git candle-core --features "cuda"
 ```

-Finally, run `cargo build` to make sure everything can be correctly built.
+Run `cargo build` to make sure everything can be correctly built.

 ```
 cargo run
 ```

-Now you can run the example as shown in the next section!

-- *Without Cuda support*:
+**Without Cuda support**:

 Create a new app and add [`candle-core`](https://github.com/huggingface/candle/tree/main/candle-core) as follows: